-Pissed Jeans are a noisy punk band based in Philadelphia and their new album Honeys will make you want to smash all your shit up.
+Pissed Jeans are a noisy punk band based in Philadelphia whose music will make you want to smash your shit up.

 In the video for ‘False Jesii Part 2’ – the big single on Pissed Jeans’ third album King of Jeans – the four band members rock out half-heartedly on a stage full of half-bored-half-stoked women while singer Matt Kosloff shouts, ‘I don’t bother.’
 At one point, drummer Sean McGuinness catches a can of a beer and a slice of pizza without missing a beat.
 Elsewhere on stage, Bradley Fry and Randy Huth shrug-pogo around with guitar and bass.
 It’s the laziest cool thing, like, ever.

-The new video for Bathroom Laughter is so weird.
+The video for Bathroom Laughter is so weird.
 Can you tell us how that came about?

 I think we just found a really good guy to work with, he just understood what we’re all about and our sensibility and ran with it.
 So it’s kind of humorous but also kind of dark and a vague commentary on things. [...]
 We just wanted to make something that was amusing and not try to be artsy or anything, ’cos that can be dull.